Chapter 171 — Driver's License

 Instruction Permit

-An instruction permit (learner's permit) lets you practice driving with a licensed adult in the car.
-If you are 18 or …
+An instruction permit lets you practice driving with a supervising driver in the seat beside you.
+A first-time applicant …

 171.055